Categories

 Some of the best business ideas have emerged when the old ways of that business were dying.
 Look at the reinvention and world domination of Apple, or the rise of Uber or Netflix.
 If traditional revenue streams are being depleted, look at where they are leaking to and follow that flow.
 It may mean a minor shift in gear or a re-alignment of marketing strategy.
 Whatever the degree of change, it is often worth taking the risk to innovate rather than stick to outmoded thinking that may cause your business' ultimate demise.
 As Seth Godin says, “change almost never fails because it’s too early.
 It almost always fails because it’s too late.”

-Learn more about our leading online programs or speak to one of our expert Student Enrolment Advisors today on 1300 701 171.
+Learn more or speak to one of our Student Enrolment Advisors today on 1300 701 171.